| |

 Check out the requirements for donations and other information there.

-The Octopus Pattern
+Free Printable: The Octopus Crochet Pattern Instructions

 Yield: Crochet Octopus